satoshi-anonymoto/whatsminer-api/README.md

 json_response = WhatsminerAPI.exec_command(access_token, cmd="power_off", additional_params={"respbefore": "true"})
 ```

-Writeable `WhatsminerAccessToken`s will renew themselves if they go past the API's 30min expiration.
+Writeable `WhatsminerAccessToken` objs will renew themselves if they go past the API's 30min expiration.

 ### Managing multiple ASICs
 You could define a whole server farm's worth of Whatsminer ASICs and manage them all in one script:

 ```python
 asics = [
     ('192.168.1.100', 'some_admin_pass'),